Welcome to Nepal

 Thamel

-The busy traffic expresses its frustrations at pedestrians and vehicles alike... you take your life in your hands when choosing to wander through streets like this.
+The busy traffic expresses its frustrations at pedestrians and vehicles alike.
+You take your life in your hands when choosing to wander through streets like this.
 Drivers lean on their horns at the slightest provocation.
 After breathing in pollution and deftly dodging traffic, we manage to locate the Kathmandu Guest House and close by, the Yin Yang Thai in Thamel.

 "Deborah, on behalf of trek D I would like to say a big thank you for your professionalism, your care and assistance and your friendship throughout the last 20 days or so.
 You expertly managed us, from the novice walker through to the more experienced adventurer.
 This is a little token of our appreciation.
 (Harriet to hand out presents).
 Please raise your glasses for Debbie."